 Group clinics can be arranged as a private group or as a drop-in group.
 They for members who want the opportunity to tailor an ongoing (minimum of 3, consecutive weeks), private group lesson of 4-6 participants with a specific coach.
 Coordinate directly with our tennis coordinator and your pro to make sure you are covering the tennis topics you want.

-For information about scheduling availability, please contact Rich at RCarson@ymcasf.org.
+For information about scheduling availability, please contact Sean Dizon at SDizon@ymcasf.org.

-Join us for our popular Junior Hoopers clinics at letterman gym!
-Youth will learn introductory basketball skills including dribbling, ball handling, passing, shooting, and playing with teammates.
+Join us for our popular Junior Hoopers clinics at the Letterman Gym!
+Youth will learn introductory basketball skills, including dribbling, ball handling, passing, shooting, and playing with teammates.
 In addition to skill-building, players will build confidence and athletic social skills, while developing a healthy lifestyle!
 Participants will be sorted by age groups and coached by YMCA youth basketball staff.

 When: Saturday mornings